 The Supreme Court provides the facilities for the delivery of both video and telephone conferencing services.

-AVLs required for criminal matters (i.e. involving an inmate in a NSW facility) will be managed through the Court, no 1.
-Criminal matters
+AVLs required for criminal matters (i.e. involving an inmate in a NSW correctional facility) will be managed through the Court and no charges will apply.

 2. Civil matters

-The Court requires the parties wishing to conduct a video conference in a courtroom setting to contact a dedicated external video conferencing provider to facilitate the call.
-A list of Australian providers is
+The Court requires the parties wishing to conduct a video conference in a civil case to contact a dedicated external video conferencing provider to facilitate the call.
+This will hopefully reduce delays and interruption for the proceedings as a result of technical and/or other difficulties.

-The external video conferencing provider can also you assist with arrangements at the remote location (e.g. organising a video suite) and will provide the technical expertise to deliver the AVL on the day.
+The external video conferencing provider can also assist parties with arrangements at the remote location (e.g. organising a video suite) and can also provide technical support to deliver the AVL on the day.

 On the day of the actual conference, the court expects you to have a representative on hand to liaise/instruct your external video conferencing provider.